Jules Verne: The writer who inspired space exploration – DW – 01/03/2025

 Verne's fictional depictions of spaceships carrying lunar voyagers as a shell shot from a cannon could never succeed in reality.
 In contrast, Tsiolkovsky developed theories on many principles of rocket propulsion and space travel that are workable and still hold true today.

-Like Verne, Tsiolkovsky was convinced that humans would one day move out further into the solar system.
+Like Verne, Tsiolkovsky was convinced humans would one day move out further into the solar system.

 "Man will not always stay on Earth; the pursuit of light and space will lead him to penetrate the bounds of the atmosphere, timidly at first, but in the end to conquer the whole of solar space," reads the epitaph on his obelisk that Tsiolkovsky himself wrote.